ARadRareness/mcp-registry/readme.md

 ## Registry Server
 The MCP Registry Server acts as a central coordinator for multiple MCP servers.
 It handles server registration, health monitoring, and provides a unified interface to access tools across all connected servers.

+## MCP Explorer
+The MCP Explorer provides a graphical user interface for interacting with MCP servers and their tools.

 # Installation

 1. Clone the repository